smbjorklund/media_update/doc/index.md

 The site is implemented in [Drupal 7](http://drupal.org).

 These pages documents the system from a developer perspective.
-If you want to use the system and manage content you're better off reading the [User and Editor Documentation Site](http://w3docs.h.uib.no/).
+If you want to use the system and manage content you’re better off reading the [User and Editor Documentation Site](http://w3docs.h.uib.no/).

 ## Understanding the content structures